bhargava777/Face-mask-detection-using-a-camera/README.md

 TO execute the project :

-Run the below command after opening face_detector folder in the terminal/command prompt
+Run the below command in the terminal/command prompt

 python3 detect_mask_video.py